Paris in winter can be cold, wet and dark, but there are still plenty of enchanting things to do that have shelter from

 As well as the luxurious comfort you get when you stay in a fancy hotel, there’s another benefit, which is you get to experience a little of old-world Paris.
 Paris has plenty of luxurious 5-star hotels, many of which have been around for more than a century, and retain their original architecture, style and impeccable service.

-On a solo trip recently, I stayed at the 122-year old Hotel Regina Louvre, which is located on Rue de Rivoli, just opposite the Louvre.
+On a solo trip in Paris in winter, I stayed at the 122-year old Hotel Regina Louvre, which is located on Rue de Rivoli, just opposite the Louvre.
 I arrived in a taxi, wearing, let’s say, ‘very casual’ clothes and trainers, with a rain jacket on – I certainly did not look chic, like their other guests!
 But I was immediately treated with seamless service: someone came out to pick up my suitcase and they pushed the Art Nouveau revolving door for me to enter the lobby.
 Once inside, the check-in was smooth and helpful, my room was amazing – and I even had a view of the Eiffel tower.

 I did a lot of exploring while I was in Paris on that trip – and it was really lovely to be able to come back to such a gorgeous, comfortable space afterwards.
 I was only in Paris for one night, so a fancy hotel didn’t feel like too extravagant an expenditure.

 As you can see, I stayed at the Hotel Regina at Christmas time.